Seeing topological entanglement through the information convex: The ground states and excitations of 2D topological orders

 Here $A$, $C$ can be either in the bulk or touch the boundary. \end{assumption}

 \begin{remark} It is possible to generalize \ref{as:G0} to other system topologies.
-However, one should aware of potential counterexamples.
-For example, on a generic ground state of a torus $T^2$, it is possible to pick two annuli $A$ and $C$ separated by a large distance and $I(A:C)> 0$, see \cite{2015arXiv150807006J}.
+However, one should be aware of potential counterexamples.
+For example, on a generic ground state of a torus $T^2$, it is possible to pick two annuli $A$ and $C$ which are separated by a large distance and $I(A:C)> 0$; see \cite{2015arXiv150807006J}.
 In this case, each annulus could not shrink to a point by continuous deformation on $T^2$.
-Also notice that if \ref{as:G0} is satisfied, and $\tilde{\sigma}^1$ is related to $\sigma^1$ by a finite depth quantum circuit, then $I(A:C)_{\tilde{\sigma}^1}=0$ when $A$ and $C$ are separated by a length scale $\epsilon'$ equals to $\epsilon$ plus circuit depth. \end{remark}
+Also notice that if \ref{as:G0} is satisfied, and $\tilde{\sigma}^1$ is related to $\sigma^1$ by a finite-depth quantum circuit, then $I(A:C)_{\tilde{\sigma}^1}=0$ when $A$ and $C$ are separated by a length scale $\epsilon'$ equal to $\epsilon$ plus circuit depth. \end{remark}